whuu/Sc.InlineForms/README.md

 Module allows to use Sitecore 9 Forms directly in Rich Text Field.

-Editors have two options to insert the form:
+Editors have two options to insert the form, both work from Experience and Content Editor:

 * **Type in [form id="form-itemid"] tag:**